Engin-Boot/capture-behavior-of-a-visit-counter-ana301/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given
-  When
-  Then
+  Given the hospital is open on working days and holidays When patients visit
+  Then increase the visit-count by the number of patients visited

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given
-  When
-  Then
+  Given the hospital gate is open for vehicles
+  When specialists visit in their own vehicle
+  Then increase the number of parking slots required